sousav/CPP_NeuralNetwork/README.md

 This project contains a basic Neural Network source code.
 Which allow you to train, save and load a previously trained neural network.
-It also contains a basic dataset generator for AND, OR and XOR gate.

 # How to build